 Screen-printing involves large silkscreens up to 140cm long.
 There are often multiple screens per design.
 We print using fabric ink and a squeegee along our nine-metre table.
 We need at least two women in order to make each print run and with multiple screens, one table-length of fabric can often take a whole day.
-Our screen print designs have been developed of many years, during workshops in Maningrida and Darwin, with design support by Bobbie Ruben.
+Our screen print designs have been developed of many years, during workshops in Maningrida and Darwin.

 Lino cut printing uses hand-carved tiles of linoleum, which we chisel at the studio This block style of printing involves rolling the tiles with ink and pressing them by hand onto fabric.
 We often use three or four layers of colour in our designs.

 After the printing is finished and the fabrics are touch-dry, we bake them in an industrial oven for almost two hours.
 This ensures the ink is set and our fabrics can be washed in a cold machine cycle.
 Silk and delicate fabrics however, should be hand rinsed in cold water only.